ISURobotics/SnowPlow2021/README.md

 To change which git user is used on the nano:
 ```git config user.email "you@example.com"```
 ```git config user.name "Your Name"```
-Remember to update ssh keys as well.
+Remember to update ssh keys as well